libre-tuts/nuxtailify/README.md

 > You can Utilize Tailwind Class Using `tw-` prefix ie. `tw-bg-red`.

 > Font and Icons Can Be Used for Offline Development (Uses Fontawesome, Material Icons , And Roboto Fonts).
 Read More On How to Add Custom Icons [Here](https://vuetifyjs.com/en/framework/icons)

+## To Do

+- Add Internationalization
+- Make Default Layout , Dashboard, Home, Modal
+- Add ENV Var
+- Add Home Page
+- Add Auth Page
+- Add Dashboard Page
+- Add Meta for SEO
+- Middleware for Authenticated User
+- Authentication Can be Choosen to use FireBase or Any Other backend Way of Authentication.

 ## Build Setup